flutter/website/src/docs/development/ui/animations/tutorial.md

 ### Animation notifications

-An Animation object can have Listeners and StatusListeners, defined with `addListener()` and `addStatusListener()`.
+An [Animation][] object can have `Listener`s and `StatusListener`s, defined with `addListener()` and `addStatusListener()`.
-A Listener is called whenever the value of the animation changes.
+A `Listener` is called whenever the value of the animation changes.
-The most common behavior of a Listener is to call `setState()` to cause a rebuild.
-A StatusListener is called when an animation begins, ends, moves forward, or moves reverse, as defined by AnimationStatus.
+The most common behavior of a `Listener` is to call `setState()` to cause a rebuild.
+A `StatusListener` is called when an animation begins, ends, moves forward, or moves reverse, as defined by `AnimationStatus`.
 The next section has an example of the `addListener()` method, and [Monitoring the progress of the animation](#monitoring) shows an example of `addStatusListener()`.